asdolo/gba-sleephack/README.md

 # About
-This is a fork of [Dwedit's sleephack](https://www.dwedit.org/dwedit_board/viewtopic.php?id=306) (assembly patch code only, not the patcher tool) with a refactor for including a cleaner way to configure both Sleep and Wake-up button combinations.
+This is a fork of [Dwedit's sleephack](https://www.dwedit.org/dwedit_board/viewtopic.php?id=306) (assembly patch code only, not the patcher tool) with a refactor for including a cleaner way to configure both Sleep and Wake-up button combinations, as well as a configurable Hard Reset patch.

 # Configure button combinations